What Are Common Sports Injuries?

 - What is a back sprain?

 Learn more about what we can do for you.
 Schedule an appointment with one of our board-certified, fellowship-trained orthopedic sports doctors.
-Contact IMC Bone Doc online or call 1-888-BONE-DOC (266-3362).
+Contact IMC Bone Doc online or call us.
 Many of our surgeons have immediate appointments available the same day at one of our seven New York locations.

 Best of all, you may be able to receive all your medical care in the same, convenient location – including physical therapy.
 That’s because each one of our seven office locations has a license physical therapist on staff.